merneo/arch-linux/wiki/01-PRE-INSTALLATION.md

 ### Step 7: Mount EFI Boot Partition

+The [EFI system partition (ESP)](https://wiki.archlinux.org/title/EFI_system_partition) is where the boot loader (like GRUB) will be installed.
+It must be mounted at `/mnt/boot`.

 ```bash
 # Mount EFI partition (replace /dev/sdX1 with your EFI partition)
 mount /dev/sdX1 /mnt/boot
 ```

 ### Step 8: Format and Enable Swap (if created)

+The [swap partition](https://wiki.archlinux.org/title/Swap) provides virtual memory.
+The `mkswap` command initializes a Linux swap area on a device, and `swapon` enables devices for paging and swapping.

 **For encrypted swap:**
 ```bash